-The aim of Fast-track is to ensure that schools and Education Welfare Service deal with attendance cases quickly and in the most effective way to get the child back to school.
+The aim of formal meetings with the Education Welfare Officer is to ensure that schools and Education Welfare Service deal with attendance cases quickly and in the most effective way to get the child back to school.

-The Fast-track framework promotes early intervention and aims to ensure that appropriate action is taken to tackle non-attendance as soon as attendance problems become apparent.
+The formal meetings with the Education Welfare Officer framework promotes early intervention and aims to ensure that appropriate action is taken to tackle non-attendance as soon as attendance problems become apparent.

-Fast-track involves engaging the parent(s), and/or Carer(s) specifying what improvements needs to be made over a fixed time-frame (usually 12 weeks).
+Formal meetings involve engaging the parent(s), and/or Carer(s) specifying what improvements needs to be made.